ISISComputingGroup/ibex_user_manual/Alerts-on-Blocks.md

 ## an in range alert
 g.alerts.set_range("block2", -10.0, 20.0, delay_in=5.0, delay_out=15.0)

-## alerts can be separately enabled and disabled, previous ranges are used
+## alerts can be separately enabled and disabled, previous ranges
+## and in/out delays are used
 g.alerts.enable("block1", True)
 g.alerts.enable("block2", False)